U.S. flag

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-The Police Review & Advisory Board provides a prompt, impartial and fair investigation of complaints brought by individuals against members of the Cambridge Police Department.
+The Police Review & Advisory Board (PRAB) provides a prompt, impartial and fair investigation of complaints brought by individuals against members of the Cambridge Police Department.
 The Police Review & Advisory Board was established by Cambridge City Ordinance in 1984 to:

 • Provide for citizen participation in reviewing Police Department policies, practices, and procedures;